3runoDesign/setRobot/README.md

 # setRobot WP
 setRobot is a WordPress starter theme with a modern development workflow.
-> Note: This is currently an unstable version of setRobot, use it at your own risk, we are working hard on a fix for some common problems that are causing a bad developer experience.
+> Note: This is currently an unstable version of setRobot, use it at your own risk, we are working hard to fix some common problems that are causing a bad developer experience.

 ## Requirements
 Make sure all dependencies have been installed before moving on: